jridgewell/babel-plugin-transform-incremental-dom/README.md

 #### Runtime

-By deafult, `babel-plugin-incremental-dom` injects several helpers into each file as needed.
+By deafult, `babel-plugin-transform-incremental-dom` injects several helpers into each file as needed.
 When transforming multiple files with JSX, you can avoid this helper duplication by specifying a runtime library to use instead.